ircv3/ircv3-specifications/extensions/reg-core-3.3.md

 A sample 005 reply indicating support for credential types is:

     :irc.example.com 005 kaniini REGCREDTYPES=passphrase,certfp :are supported by this server

+The first credential type SHOULD be the implementation-defined default if default credential types are supported.

 ## Examples